Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 UPL1FT focuses this work on:

-aligning resilience decisions with available funding programs and eligibility thresholds
+Aligning resilience decisions with funding eligibility

-ensuring climate risk responses are realistic, affordable, and defensible
+Ensuring responses are realistic, affordable, and defensible

 -